ryuismyu/Data-Analytics-Portfolio/README.md

 # Data Analytics Portfolio

 Here are some of my key projects demonstrating my skills in **Power BI, Excel, and SQL**.
 Click on any project link to explore the full repository.
-Screenshots and a brief descriptions of each project are provided below for a quick preview.
+Screenshots and brief descriptions of each project are provided below for a quick preview.

 ## Projects